 Who doesn't love strawberries?
 But it's SO hard to capture that fruity strawberry flavour in a cake.
 Using fresh strawberries in the batter means you lose the delicious berry-ness, and artificial flavourings often have a weird aftertaste.
 But this strawberry cake is juuuust right!
 The light sponge is just bursting with strawberry flavour and the cream cheese frosting compliments it perfectly.
 Your mouth is going to be very happy.

-How to get the a flavourful Strawberry Cake
+How to get a flavourful Strawberry Cake

 This cake uses a strawberry reduction, which basically means we just cook some of the moisture out of the strawberries so we get concentrated berry flavour with less liquid.
 Taking the liquid out means you can add more strawberry to the mix without it messing with the consistency of the batter.
 This recipe makes plenty of reduction so you can also put some in between the layers of the cake if you. like and even mix some of it into your frosting.
+I use this method in many recipes such as my Strawberry Brownies and Strawberry Cupcakes.

 It's optional, but you can also add a small amount of strawberry emulsion or extract just to give the berries a little bit of a boost.
 I don't like using just extract on it's own as it has a bit of an artificial taste, but along with the fresh strawberry reduction it gives a wonderful flavour.
 It is totally down to preference though - this strawberry cake is super tasty with just the reduction.